nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

     dataset_query_2.to_csv(file_name_2, index=False)
 ```

+When these functions are called, they should output files similar to the ones shown in the following images.
+The following images show the databases and gene list before and after filtering.
+Most noticeably, the filtered datasets and gene list have fewer rows than their counterparts.

 ```Python
 # First species dataset is updated to reflect filtered second species dataset
 def dataset_1_final_filter(species, gene_list, file_name):